a gz media company

 Has vinyl always been part of the Ensoul vision?

 Yeah, it always was.
 At Ensoul Records, we really care about physical media.
 We work hard to craft something valuable, whether it’s a record or a CD.
 We think that tangible media is important nowadays.
 We went a bit counter-current when a lot of people told us not to think about albums anymore because people prefer singles and music videos, and it's all about DSPs for streaming.
-Despite that, we believed that music lovers are going to be craving the actual, physical medium and the album format, so we always stuck to it.
+Despite that, we believed music lovers would crave the actual physical medium and the album format, so we always stuck to it.

 What makes something uniquely an Ensoul Record?